 If you choose Count items, each item that is assigned to that person will be counted as 1 and displayed on the board.

 Sometimes, some of our tasks take more effort or carry more weight to the project.
-In our use case, we are using the time estimation column.
+In this case, we are using the Time Estimation Column.
 That setting works with both a Numbers or Formula Column.
 We can toggle to define whether our effort is defined by the number of items ("Count Items") or by effort required to complete tasks.

 When more than one person is working on a task, we can choose to display how they "divide the effort" between them.
 We can toggle between "Split", which will divide the effort equally amongst partners, and "Sum", which will assign each of the partners the total number of hours that the project takes.